 - How much care and companionship the spouse received

 - The spouses' individual life expectancy

 Here's a sample scenario: While Adam was driving home from work, he was hit by a truck.
 Bob was driving the truck, and the accident was caused by Bob's carelessness.
 As a result, Adam fractured his spine.
 Adam and Carol are newlyweds, and they were planning to have multiple children.
 Adam and Carol's sexual relationship and their plan to have kids have been affected by the accident.

 Moreover, Adam can no longer help Carol with household chores, which was his job while Carol went to work.
 Most importantly, Adam can no longer provide the same love, affection, companionship, and sexual relationship he had before the accident.
 In this situation, Adam would be able to recover damages for his fractured spine from Bob's insurance company, and Carol can claim damages for the loss of consortium from Bob or his insurance company as well.

 Some states have laws on damages caps, which are limits on the amount of damages you can recover.
 Several states impose damages caps on noneconomic damages, including the loss of consortium.
 For example, Ohio limits noneconomic damages to $350,000 or three times the amount of economic damages, whichever is greater.
 If your spouse was injured in a car accident, you cannot recover more than $350,000 for the loss of consortium in Ohio.

 Claims for loss of consortium will differ case by case, so it's important to get professional help from someone who has worked on these types of cases in the past and understands how to present your claim in the most favorable light.
-If your loved one has been injured in a car accident, get a free claim evaluation by an experienced attorney to find out if you have a valid loss of consortium claim.
+If your loved one has been injured in a car accident, you may want to contact a motor vehicle accident attorney for assistance.